How do we save rhinos? Who saves them? What can we do to improve these efforts?

 World Ranger Day is a day for us to celebrate the remarkable courage of every ranger and remember all those that have lost their lives in the line of duty.
 Rangers are our everyday heroes.

-Thanks to your donations over the past year, we have continued to support rangers with essential resources to help them be more effective, including:
+Thanks to your donations over the past year, we have continued to support rangers with essential resources to help rangers save rhinos and enable them to be more effective, including:

 - buying better equipment such as rucksacks, sleeping bags, boots and binoculars